 Below: Flowering plants will have two of the mottled leaves whereas non-flowering plants will have one.

 Notes: Trout Lilies are not indigenous to the Garden.
 All have been brought in.
 It is not clear when and how Eloise Butler introduced the White Trout Lily, but in a published writing from 1911 [Bulletin of the Minnesota Academy of Science, Sept.
 1911.] she stated that all three Minnesota species of trout lily were present in the Garden.
 On May 24, 1917 she recorded planting 9 of them that she obtained within Glenwood Park (which partially surrounded the Garden) and another from Crookston, Mn in 1919.
 White Trout Lily was on Martha Crone's 1951 inventory of plants in the Garden at that time.
-She reported in her log planting it in 1934 and 1944.
-Native to a wide swath of Minnesota, generally running from the SE to the NW in counties wooded with deciduous trees, and occasionally in St. Louis County.
-This is the most common of Minnesota's three species of Trout Lily.
+She reported in her log planting it in 1934, '44, '48, and '52.
+Native to a wide swath of Minnesota, generally running from the SE to the NW in counties wooded with deciduous trees, and occasionally in St. Louis County, this is the most common of Minnesota's three species of Trout Lily.
 In North America White Trout-lily is found from the states of the central plains eastward to the coast, absent in Mass. and above and also absent in Florida North and South Carolina.
 In Canada it is known only in Ontario.